AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

   12 .: end;

 :option:`--annotate=xcov+` (with a trailing +) works the same, only providing extra details below lines with improperly satisfied obligations.
-The kind of available details depends on the coverage criteria involved.
+The available details consists in the list of coverage :term:`violations` diagnosed for the line, which depends on the coverage criteria involved.
 Here is an excerpt for our previous example, where the only improperly satisfied obligation is an uncovered statement on line 8:

 ::

  ...
    8 -:          return X >= X2 and then X <= X1;
    STATEMENT "return X ..." at 8:10 not executed
+ ...

 Annotated sources, html : :option:`--annotate=html[+]`
 ------------------------------------------------------